zowe/docs-site/docs/user-guide/ze-profiles.md

 **Follow these steps:**

-1. Open Zowe CLI and run the following command:
+1. Open Zowe CLI and issue the following command:

    ```
    zowe auth login apiml
    ```

-2. Follow the on screen instructions to complete the login process.
+2. Follow the onscreen instructions to complete the login process.

    A local base profile is created that contains your token.
 For more information about the process, see [Token Management](../user-guide/cli-using-integrating-apiml.md#how-token-management-works).